The Scriptures tell us that the “Fear of Yahuwah [the LORD]” is the beginning of wisdom:

 The phrases ‘the fear of the LORD’ and ‘fear the LORD’ and ‘fear God’ and ‘fear Him [God]’ appear at least 90 times throughout the Scriptures.
-This frequency tells us that this topic of the fear of Yahuwah Elohim [the LORD God] is a foundational principle for the children of Yahuwah.
+This frequency tells us that this topic of the fear of Yahuwah Elohim [the Hebrew name for the LORD God] is a foundational principle for the children of Yahuwah.

 Acquiring ‘the fear of Yahuwah’ is the very first step we must take on our pathway to acquiring wisdom!
 We cannot even come close to having true wisdom, unless we have the fear of Yahuwah.

-But what is the Fear of the LORD?
+But what is the Fear of Yahuwah [the LORD]?
 And why is it important?

 For Our Well-Being

-There is something mysterious about the ‘Fear of the LORD’ that makes it seem elusive and difficult to understand.
+There is something mysterious about the ‘Fear of Yahuwah’ that makes it seem elusive and difficult to understand.
 Why is that?
-Because to ‘fear’ someone usually means we are afraid of that person, wanting to avoid them, and not have anything to do with the one whom we fear.
+Because to ‘fear’ someone usually means we are afraid of that person, wanting to avoid them, and not have anything to do with them.

-Yet, Yahuwah tells us many times, in His Word, of the great importance for His children to ‘Fear God’:
+Yet, Yahuwah tells us many times that it is of great importance for His children to ‘Fear God’:

 “… it shall be well with them that fear God!”
 (Ecclesiastes 8:12b; see also Ecclesiastes 12:13; Leviticus 19:14, 32; 25:17; Deuteronomy 4:10; 6:2, 13, 24; 8:6).

 We all would surely like things to be well with us!
-So having the fear of the LORD is a major ingredient for our well-being!
+Having the fear of Yahuwah is a major ingredient for our well-being!